ec-builds/enterprise-homelab/projects/media-services-platform/jellyfin-client-testing.md

 # Jellyfin Client Testing

-This document records validation testing performed following the deployment of the Media Services Platform.
+This document records client validation testing performed following the deployment and modernization of the Media Services Platform.

 ## Overview

 Client testing was conducted to verify accessibility, functionality, and usability across multiple devices and platforms used within the household.

-The objective was to confirm that media content could be reliably accessed from common client devices while maintaining a separation between administrative and standard user access.
+The objective was to confirm that media content could be reliably accessed from common client devices while maintaining separation between administrative and standard user access.

 ## Testing Evidence

-The following screenshot shows the Jellyfin media library after initial configuration and validation testing.
+The following screenshot shows the Jellyfin media library after configuration and validation testing.

 ![Jellyfin Library](./diagrams/jellyfin-library.png)

 *Figure 1.
 Jellyfin media library successfully loaded during client validation testing.*

-## Network Configuration
+## Network Access

 The Media Services Platform is hosted on the local network and currently operates over HTTP.

-For this environment, HTTP access is acceptable because the service is intended for internal network use only and is not exposed to the public internet.
+HTTP access is acceptable for the current environment because the service is intended for internal network use only and is not directly exposed to the public internet.

-A DHCP reservation was configured on the router to ensure the server consistently receives the same IP address.
-This simplifies administration, client configuration, and future troubleshooting.
+A DHCP reservation is configured on the router to ensure the media server consistently receives the same IP address.
+This simplifies administration, client configuration, and troubleshooting.

-Service discovery is also supported through Avahi (mDNS).

 Users can access the platform using: